Tisha7353/You-Dont-Know-JS/objects-classes/ch2.md

 #### Empty Slots

-JS arrays also have a really unfortunate "flaw" in their design, referred to as "empty slots".
-If you assign an index of an array more than one position beyond the current end of the array, JS will leave the in between slots "empty" rather than auto-assigning them to `undefined` as you might expect:
+JS arrays also have a really unfortunate "flaw" in their design, referred to as "empty slots". <mark>If you assign an index of an array more than one position beyond the current end of the array, JS will leave the in between slots "empty" rather than auto-assigning them to `undefined` as you might expect:

 ```js
 myList = [ 23, 42, 109 ];